 Understandably, most of the general population are not aware of the extent of the problem.
 Many believe being a person who knows what to put in the right bin is enough.
 But actually, it’s not.
 The solution is to focus on waste reduction and knowing how to responsibly dispose of waste that cannot be avoided.

-I’ve found by focusing on reducing waste I could significantly improve other areas of my life that I was also passionate about, such as:
+I found that by focusing on reducing my waste I could significantly improve other areas of my life that I was also passionate about, such as:

-- Improving my health by making things from scratch from whole ingredients.
+- Improving my health because I started making everything from scratch from whole ingredients.

-- Improving the Earth’s health by putting less synthetic chemicals down the drain and into landfill + lessening my chance of environmental packaging pollution.
+- Improving the Earth’s health by putting less chemicals down the drain and into landfill + lessening my chance of environmental packaging pollution that can harm wildlife.

-- Improving animals health and wellbeing by not buying products that have been tested on animals, and not contributing to packaging pollution that can end up entangling wildlife’s bodies or being ingested by them.
+- Improving animals health and wellbeing by not buying products that have been tested on animals.

 - Saving money by growing my own, buying second hand, upcycling old and pre-loved items.